 Religious freedom is severely curtailed for everyone other than Farsi speaking Shi’a.
 For Armenian and Assyrian Christians, being restricted to use of ethnic languages is limiting, as is the state-imposed obligation to ensure that only people of the ‘right’ ethnicity participate in worship.
-Emigration of Christians is a long-standing challenge, with an estimated 10,000 leaving each year.
-For those of Muslim heritage, the pattern of persecution varies by location.
+Emigration of Christians in Iran is a long-standing challenge, with an estimated 10,000 leaving each year.
+For those of Muslim heritage, the pattern of Christian persecution in Iran varies by location.

 Supreme Leader Ayatollah Ali Khamenei